 You could just trace around the stocking, but I made a template from newsprint, because I wanted to make the toe a little rounder.

 You can use whatever type and colour/pattern of fabric that you want!
 They don’t have to be white like mine.
 I prefer using quilted fabric, it’s easier to work with and the stockings hold their shape when they are hanging off of the mantle.
 If you decide to use silky or lacy fabric, I would suggest attaching it to the quilted fabric first.
 Just lay it over one piece and edge stitch them together, before putting the front and back of the stocking together.
 It will help to keep it’s shape, and make it much easier to work with.

-Use chalk to trace the shapes out on your fabric.
-This way if you make a mistake it will just brush off. you can also use a tailor’s pencil.
-You can get yours here:
+Use tailor’s chalk to trace the shapes out on your fabric.
+This way if you make a mistake it will just brush off.

 Trace the outline of the stockings onto your fabric and then just fold it over to get both sides of your stocking.
 Pin it inside the chalk lines.
 Cut through all thicknesses to get both sides of your stocking.
 You will need sharp scissors!
 If this doesn’t work well, just trace more shapes and cut them out singly.